 Use Excel to explore multiplication of fractions.

-This set of resources for teachers offers interactive environments to support work on transformations at Key Stage 4.
+This set of resources for teachers offers interactive environments to support work on loci at Key Stage 4.

 The number of plants in Mr McGregor's magic potting shed increases overnight.
 He'd like to put the same number of plants in each of his gardens, planting one garden each day.
 How can he do it?

-Use an interactive Excel spreadsheet to investigate factors and
+Use an interactive Excel spreadsheet to investigate factors and multiples.

 Use an Excel spreadsheet to explore long multiplication.